BerkeleyBlockchain/auction-platform/README.md

 # AuctionPlatform
 A smartcontract Dapp with a web based UI that keeps track of contract data by adding it into blocks to be mined on a test network.
 ## Setup
-1. Ethereum Client (original uses testrpc) v3.0.3
-2. Truffle v3.1.2
-3. Npm 4.3.0 / Nodejs v6.10.0
-4. [parity](https://github.com/paritytech/parity) v1.5.7 (one line install for mac recommended)
+1. [Nodejs](https://nodejs.org/en/) (v6.10.0 or greater)— a Javascript runtime for easily building fast and scalable network applications
+2. Npm (v4.3.0 or greater) — Node.js’ package ecosystem.
+If you already have NodeJs you can simply type: npm update into your terminal.
+3. [Solidity Compiler](https://solidity.readthedocs.io/en/develop/installing-solidity.html)(v0.4.8 or greater) — `$ npm install -g solc` This is the compiler for smart contract language.
+You need this to compile all .sol files. *If you have a mac, I HIGHLY recommend installing homebrew and following the installation steps here.
+Also note that if this is your first time downloading solidity this download can take upwards of 20 mins so be patient.*
+4. Truffle Framework (v3.1.2 or greater) — `$ npm install -g truffle` *note the -g tag installs truffle globally so don’t worry about being in any specific directory.
+Truffle is a development framework for Ethereum that has built in smart contract compilation, linking, and deployment.
+5. Testrpc (v3.1.2 or greater) — `$ npm install -g ethereumjs-testrpc` This will be the blockchain on which contracts will be deployed and mined in testing.
+Specifically testrpc is an Ethereum client for testing and developing.
+It comes with the ability to play with accounts pre-filled with millions of dollars worth of Ether (sorry you can’t keep it) and customize everything from hostnames to gasPrice.

 ## Local (testrpc) Deployment
 1. In a new terminal window `$ testrpc`
-2. In a new terminal window `$ cd smartcontract`
+2. In a new terminal window `$ cd smartcontract` this is where solidity contracts live and are deployed from.
-3. `$ truffle compile` And `$ truffle migrate`
+3. `$ npm run demo`
-4. Once the contract is mined, copy and paste the contract address into `var smartContractAddress = '___'` in Components/EthereumSetup.js
+4. Once the contract is mined, copy and paste the SmartContract address into `var smartContractAddress = '___'` in /smartcontractui/Components/EthereumSetup.js
-5. In a new terminal window `$ cd smartcontractui`
+5. In a new terminal window `$ cd smartcontractui` this is where the user interface lives and is deployed from
+6. `$ npm install` note you should only have to do this once to install package dependencies
-6. `$ npm start`
+6. `$ npm start` note you will have to do this everytime you want to launch the app
 7. you can now open `localhost:3000` if it does not happen automatically and view the Dapp UI

-## Kovan Deployment
-1. in a new terminal window enter `$ open -a Google\ Chrome --args --disable-web-security --user-data-dir` this disables the chrome browser security check that prevents the app from using the same port as the blockchain.
-2. In a new terminal window `$ parity ui --chain=kovan --jsonrpc-apis personal,eth,net,web3` contract is at: 0x8a4f9c87e7066d02b4e97d7bc1e5bff31b96c715
-3. In a new terminal window `$ cd smartcontractui`
-4. `$ npm start`
-5. you can now open `localhost:3000` if it does not happen automatically and view the Dapp UI

 ## Interface / Methods
 ### Active Contracts